HSungHee/Deep-Learning/README.md

 Each value represents a different category.
 Some categories may have a natural relationship to each other, such as a natural ordering.
 The "place" variable above does have a natural ordering of values.
 This type of categorical variable is called an ordinal variable.

+## 07 Application & Tips
+### Learning Rate
+Large learning rate cause overshooting problem.
+On the other hand, small learning rate needs many iterations until convergence and trapping in local minima.

+### Data Preprocessing

+### Overfitting

+Solutions for overfitting:
+* More training data
+* Reduce the number of features
+* Regularization

+### Online Learning